 Bluegrass State Intelligence Scholarship For students enrolled in the Intelligence Certificate Program at EKU

 Bonnie Plummer Scholarship: Various amounts for those students majoring in English.

-Language, Cultures, & Humanities Department Scholarships LCH administers multiple scholarships which can be used for study abroad.
+Language & Cultural Studies, Anthropology, and Sociology Dept. Scholarships LCAS administers multiple scholarships which can be used for study abroad.

 Kennamer Scholarships: For students majoring in programs in Social and Behavioral Sciences